 How does price optimization work in B2B?
 The platform you use should make it so that the pricing you offer to specific customers is pricing only they can see.

 You’ll also want to choose your overall approach.
 Are you in seasonal retail, when you have to be precise and calculated with your campaign markdowns?
 Or are you in an industry with long, consistent, loyal customers, where it might be worth creating a low entry price?
 A B2B platform can help keep you informed.
 But even more than that, it can give you the option of creating entirely different prices for each group of customers.
 Therefore, a B2B platform gives you control over your pricing with less hassle of manually creating groups.
 So what is considered when you start price optimization?

 Making Price Optimization Work

-Good price optimization may factor in all sorts of variables, including:
+Good price optimization may factor in all sorts of variables, including

 - Customer churn (when the prices get too high)

 - Lower perceived value (when the prices get too low)

 - Average order value

 - Average customer lifetime value